raniamehria/agentic-project-RRJ/README.md

 Each technology was selected to support structured reasoning, tool execution, and an accessible user interface.

 ### • Python
-Primary programming language used for the agent, tools, and application logic.

 ### • LangChain
-Framework used to structure prompts, manage LLM interactions, and define tool behaviour.

 ### • LangGraph
-Used to implement the agent’s reasoning workflow as a graph, enabling step-by-step, deterministic reasoning cycles.

 ### • OpenAI API
-Provides the LLM used for document interpretation, question answering, and reasoning.

 ### • Streamlit
-Frontend framework enabling a simple, interactive web interface for uploading documents and interacting with the agent.

 ### • PyPDF2
-Library used for extracting text from PDF documents.

 ### • python-dotenv
-Used to securely load environment variables, including the OpenAI API key.

 ### • Additional standard libraries
-Used for utility functions and support operations within the agent and tools.

 # 9. Installation Guide